JeremiahKaren/35percent.github.io/borough-triangle.md

 sharing: true
 footer: true
 ---
-For nearly two decades, Peabody Housing Association has sat on a 2.5-acre site at Elephant & Castle known as _Borough Triangle_.
+For the past 5 years, Peabody Housing Association has sat on a 2.5-acre site at Elephant & Castle known as _Borough Triangle_.
 This large triangle of land sits between Southbank University, Borough road and the Crown Court on Newington Causeway and is earmarked for providing 700 new homes and new retail space.

 ![](http://crappistmartin.github.io/images/BoroughTriangle.png)